 Monolayers of transition-metal-dichalcogenides (TMDs) are direct bandgap 2D materials semiconductors, which support unique excitons, i.e. the excitation of bound electron-hole pairs.
 These excitons have very large binding energies, and practically dominate the optical response of the TMDs.
 They can couple very strongly with light and form different types of exciton-polaritons.
 The lattice structure of these materials yields a broken inversion symmetry and strong spin-orbit coupling, and thus leads to special selection rules for optical excitations.
 This lifts the valley degeneracy and enables optical access to the different valleys of the TMD, opening the path to valley-physics phenomena.

-Surface-plasmon-polariton are electromagnetic surface waves that propagate at the interface between a metal and a dielectric.
-These waves exhibit unusual and attractive properties, such as high spatial confinement and enhancement of the optical field, and are widely used in a variety of applications, such as sensing and subwavelength optics.
-Owing to the wave nature of surface-plasmons, it is possible to manipulate and control their properties by various manners.
-We investigate surface-plasmon waves in the aspect of general wave phenomena, such as their diffraction from periodical structures, holography, beam shaping, and nonlinear wave mixing with surface-plasmon waves.
+Polaritons are electromagnetic surface waves that propagate at the interface between a metallic and a dielectric material.
+These waves exhibit unusual and attractive properties, such as high spatial confinement and enhancement of the optical field, and are widely used in a variety of applications, such as sensing metasurfaces, imaging, and subwavelength optics.
+Owing to the wave nature of polaritons, it is possible to manipulate and control their properties by various manners.
+We investigate the existense of new polaritons in 2D materials, and thier wave properties, such as their diffraction from periodical structures, holography, beam shaping, and nonlinear wave mixing.